eftehassanpp/simple-datadome-deober/README.md

 ## Usage <a name = "usage"></a>

-it works perfectly with current tags v get the tags.js/ or captcha loader javascript content from website and paste into the tags.txt or slider.js depending on your use case then run the command
+it works perfectly with current tags v get the tags.js/ or captcha loader javascript content from website and paste into the tags.txt or slider.txt depending on your use case then run the command

 ### Npm